AdamKyle/lucid-scripts/README.md

 All scripts are free to use, edit, modify and redistribute according to the license in this repository.

 If any script is used in your game, commercial or other wise, I require credit in the credit section.
-You can credit: *Adam Balan - Lucid Scripts*
+You can credit: *Adam Balan - Lucid Scripts (Or Eviticous On The Rpg Maker Forums)*

+All scripts come from `./dist`

 ### Lucid Icon Event